markasoftware/to-the-skies/README.md

 ### About the tests

-To The Skies uses 3 distinct types of tests: client side unit tests, server side unit tests, and server side integration tests.
-There are no client side unit tests because anything that they would test can be really easily tested "by hand", and integration tests that interact with the UI, deal with the DOM, etc are hard to write and maintain.
+To The Skies uses 4 distinct types of tests: client side unit tests, server side unit tests, and server side integration tests, and database tests.
+The database tests test code that interacts with the database.
+I felt like they did not fit in with the other server side tests because they are unit-ish tests, because they test one thing at a time, but they aren't exactly isolated because they require a live database.
+There are no client side integration tests because anything that they would test can be really easily tested "by hand", and integration tests that interact with the UI, deal with the DOM, etc are hard to write and maintain compared to the benefits they provide.
 The server side unit tests are used where unit tests make sense and don't take excessive effort to write.
-Integration tests cover everything.
-Note that the client side tests aren't actually run on the client side, they're run in node.js and
+Integration tests cover pretty much everything.
+Note that the client side tests aren't actually run on the client side, they're run in node.js and use jsdom to emulate a DOM.

 ### Running the tests